IBM/maximo-labs/MkDocs/apm_8.7/docs/data_preparation.md

 ## Prepare Asset Failure Data

-Asset failure data is time series data that describes when the asset failure periods happened.
-Asset failure data must have the following column formats:
+Asset failure data is time series data that describes when the asset failure periods happen.
+Asset failure data must have the  column formats in the table below.

-The failure dates includes the failure CSV data which identifies start and end  failure dates for each asset id with the following columns:
+The failure dates includes the failure CSV data which identifies the start and end of failure dates for each asset id with the following columns:

 | Column Name  | Description                                                                                      |
 |--------------|--------------------------------------------------------------------------------------------------|